kinolag/traffic/README.md

 • display an animated loader while data is being fetched

+• display a fallback UI if data fetching fails

 The app is responsive and works on touch screen devices too.

 Deployed to [kinola.it/app/traffic/](https://kinola.it/app/traffic/)